moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 Once you have completed the json file and saved your work, you are good to go!
 Load up minecraft and test everything out!

 You can see if everything has worked by typing the command `/particle <mod id here>:my_particle ~ ~1 ~`.
-You may need to go into third person to get a good look at it.
+The particle will spawn inside the player with this command, so you may need to walk backwards to actually see it.
 You can also use a command block to summon the particle with the exact same command!

 ![](/misc/creating_particles_1.png)